bkaewell/self-driving-car/P2-traffic-sign-classifier/project_writeup.md

 ### Model Training

-To train the model, I used an Adam Optimizer with the default paramter settings.
-After numerous trials, I used a batch size of 100 and 100 for the number of epochs.
+To train the model, I used an Adam Optimizer with the default parameter settings.
+After numerous trials, I used a batch size of 100 and 100 for the number of training epochs.
 I used a learning rate of 0.001.
+The dropout rate for all layers (convolutional and fully connected) had a keep probability of 0.75 meaning 75% of the neurons were retained.